 Where is Will Call?

 Performances at Deer Valley Resort: On the night of the performance, Will Call is at the ticket office on the plaza adjacent to Deer Valley Resort’s Snow Park Lodge.
 Will Call opens approximately two hours before the performance begins.
 You will need to show valid picture I.D. to pick up tickets.

-Performances at St. Mary's Church or Temple Har Shalom: On the night of the performance, Will Call is located in the lobby of the performance venue.
+Performances at St. Mary’s Church: On the night of the performance, Will Call is located in the lobby of the performance venue.
 Will Call opens approximately two hours before the performance begins.
 You will need to show valid picture I.D. to pick up tickets.

 What is your refund policy?

 All ticket sales are final.
 Refunds are not given for changes in performance dates, times, artists, or programs.
 In case of rain, a decision to cancel a performance will not be made until the performance starting time.
 If a performance is canceled due to weather, you will be given the option of exchanging your tickets for an upcoming Utah Symphony | Utah Opera performance or receiving a refund.
 If a performance is merely shortened because of weather, no refunds or exchanges will be issued.